-Robert Bulkley - United States Senator
+Robert Johns Bulkley - United States Senator

 292 Corning Drive

 Bulkley was a trustee of University School.
-Social memberships included The Country, Hermit, Tavern, Union and University clubs plus the Harvard Club of New York, and the Montana Club of Helena, Montana.
+Social memberships included The Country, Hermit, Tavern, Union, and University clubs, plus the Harvard Club of New York and the Montana Club of Helena, Montana.

 Robert Bulkley died on July 21, 1965, at age 85.
 Helen died on October 31, 1987.
-Both are buried in Lake View Cemetery.
+Robert, Katherine, and Helen are buried together in Lake View Cemetery.